zsakowitz/ithkuil/README.md

 # `@zsnout/ithkuil`

-`@zsnout/ithkuil` is an NPM package that is capable of generating romanized Ithkuilic text from JSON objects, a task normally done either by looking up various slots and putting them together, or by writing them into an online application.

-This package allows Ithkuilic text to be generated without needing a UI, which is helpful when writing tests, one's own automated tools (e.g. for learning), or for verifying translations.
+`@zsnout/ithkuil` is a package containing several utilities for working with New Ithkuil text.
+It can generate romanized text from JSON objects, parse text into JSON objects, and write in Ithkuil's writing system using SVG paths.

 ## Stability